 - Establish a specialized unit or section which is responsible for drought management.
-It can be within one of the key ministries such as Ministry of Agriculture or Environment or Water. - Establish Steering Committee from relevant ministries, NGO's, Universities, Research institutes, Farmers associations, and private sector.
+It can be within one of the key ministries such as the Ministry of Agriculture, Environment, or Water. - Establish a Steering Committee from relevant ministries, NGOs, Universities, Research Institutes, Farmers Associations, and private sector.
 The committee needs to have competences at different levels of implementation of policy and expert analysis.
-It might be helpful to have two committees: Policy committee and Technical committee. - Classify and characterize the geographical area into drought zones according to vulnerability (High, Medium, Low).
+It might be helpful to have two committees: a policy committee and a technical committee. - Classify and characterize the geographical area into drought zones according to vulnerability (High, Medium, and Low).
 Drought characterization should also include a previous diagnosis of the sources, scales and reliability of the data used in the analysis.
-The correct drought characterization provides decision makers with a measurement of the abnormality of historical weather variability and its effects on a region. methodological component is essential for stakeholders. - Develop GIS based database to house maps and drought information - Collect metrological, hydrological, biological and socio economic data within the geographic zones. - Collect and share transboundary and regional metrological data through direct regional cooperation programs or WMO joint programs or database - Project potential future droughts based on collected metrological data using climate change projection models - Analyze the hydrological data and identify the impact of changes in rainfall and temperature on the each zone based on the drought projection. - Develop monitoring system a regular monitoring at fixed stations in each zone will continue.
-Drought monitoring has the objectives to warn about a possible incoming drought, providing adequate information for an objective drought declaration and for avoiding severe water shortages, therefore this - Update and modify the drought management plan based on new information on regular basis. - Develop early warning system that incorporate the drought projections in the classified zones and alert the various stockholders on regular basis.
-The warning system can be categorized into 4 mains stages; alert, alarm, emergency, and recovery. - Measure the impact of droughts in each zone and estimate the losses in each of the above listed indicators
+The correct drought characterization provides decision makers with a measurement of the abnormality of historical weather variability and its effects on a region.
+A methodological component is also essential for stakeholders. - Develop a GIS based database to house maps and drought information - Collect meteorological, hydrological, biological and socioeconomic data within the geographic zones. - Collect and share transboundary and regional meteorological data through direct regional cooperation programs or WMO joint programs or database. - Project potential future droughts based on collected meteorological data using climate change projection models. - Analyze the hydrological data and identify the impact of changes in rainfall and temperature on the each zone based on the drought projection. - Develop a monitoring system regular monitoring at fixed stations in each zone.
+Drought monitoring has the objective to warn about a possible incoming drought, providing adequate information for an objective drought declaration and for avoiding severe water shortages. - Update and modify the drought management plan based on new information on regular basis. - Develop an early warning system that incorporates the drought projections in the classified zones and alerts the various stockholders on regular basis.
+The warning system can be categorized into 4 mains stages: alert, alarm, emergency, and recovery. - Measure the impact of droughts in each zone and estimate the losses in each of the above listed indicators